zumistudios/hazumi-pub/privacy-policy.md

 However, if you explicitly navigate to any linked website via the "Visit ariticle" button in app, you will then be subjected to their privacy policy.

 ## Your consent
-By using the app, you consent to this privacy policy.
+By using the app or website, you consent to this privacy policy.

 ## Contact us
-If you have questions regarding this privacy policy, please email us at support@hazumi.news
+If you have questions regarding this privacy policy, please email us at support@zumistudios.com

 ## Changes
+April 13, 2024

+- Updated support email address

 March 21, 2023

-Fixed typos
+- Fixed typos